Schedule and Pricing

 Economic evidence is critical for advancing the field of palliative care, demonstrating the value (quality/cost) of programs and interventions for payers, policymakers and managers.
 Although a growing number of studies are published in this area, recurring challenges limit the impact of the work.
 This session will discuss some of these challenges and highlight opportunities and methods to advance the field.

-Peter May, PhD MS MSc, Trinity College Dublin
+Peter May, MA MSc PhD, Trinity College Dublin

 Mixed methods make better science and translation in palliative care research and practice.